skiggety/skiggety-utils/README.md

   "X X X" (without the spaces), irrespective of any other commit hooks.
 That hook might be shared by a team or individual to me, and I'd like to be able to support both kinds without conflicts. use https://github.com/pre-commit/pre-commit
-  - TODO^10: precommit to prevent committing X X X (without the spaces)
+  - TODO^11: precommit to prevent committing X X X or B R E A D C R U M B (without the spaces)
 - TODO^2: automatically graph gmail progress outstanding messages, by writing a program that takes a url or gmail search string and monitors it.
 You can check in on the graph periodically to make sure you're on track.
   - TODO: find a tool that can show graphs of provided data on the command line
 - TODO^4: music rotator thingy (Neighbor Shawn might beta test)